Starting or Transferring Utility Service

 - Calling 311 or 574.235.9236 and selecting Option 4;

-- For property owners who wish to have Utility accounts in their name: complete the Online Utilities Application (deposit may be required to start utility service).
+- For property owners who wish to have Utility accounts in their name: complete the form for new services on the web portal: utilities.southbendin.gov (deposit may be required to start utility service).

-- The tenant residing in a location where the owner wishes to have Utility accounts in the tenant's name needs to complete the Tenant Application form and either bring it in to 125 W Colfax (Customer Service office) or e-mail to: DL-WaterWorksCustomerService@southbendin.gov
+- The tenant residing in a location where the owner wishes to have Utility accounts in the tenant's name needs to complete the Tenant Application Form.
+Form can be emailed SBMUCustomerService@southbendin.gov or submitted at the South Bend Municipal Utilities Customer Service Office, located at 125 W Colfax Avenue.

 What does it cost to start Utility services?

 - All past due bills must be paid prior to starting or reinstating new services.

 - Customers getting water service will be charged a $30 start service fee that will be billed to the first billing statement.
 Additionally, customers with trash service will be billed a $10 administrative fee.

 - Customers may need to pay a deposit based on a review of prior payment history with the Utility or another Utility, and will also be billed on their first bill.